Skip to main content

 • Cilantro: Freshly chopped for garnish.

-How to Make This Balinesse Beef Rendang Recipe
+How to Make This Balinese Beef Rendang Recipe

 Add all spice paste ingredients to a blender or food processor.
 Add a tablespoon of oil and blend.